Disease/Disorder

 Emerging/unique interventions

 Researchers are looking into exercises that might help prevent bone loss and build up muscles and bones.
-There is increasing research that combining FES with another activity, such as cycling, can be helpful.
-In addition, exercises that include weight-bearing, and particularly loading exercises, seem beneficial.
-Use of passive ambulation devices, like exoskeletons and assisted treadmills, are being trialed as well.8
+There is increasing research that combining FES with another activity, such as cycling, can be helpful.26 In addition, exercises that include weight-bearing, and particularly loading exercises, seem beneficial.
+Use of passive ambulation devices, like exoskeletons and assisted treadmills, are being trialed as well.9

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Referral to a specialist should be considered when osteoporosis leads to uncontrolled pain, if significant bone loss is refractory to treatment, or with development of fractures.
-Fractures in SCI patients, in particular, may not require surgical intervention, as precise reduction may not be necessary, and the bones may be too fragile for internal fixation.
+Referral to a specialist should be considered when osteoporosis leads to uncontrolled pain, if bone loss is refractory to treatment, or development of fractures.
+Fractures in SCI patients may not require surgical intervention as precise reduction may not be necessary and the bones may be too fragile for internal fixation.

-Vertebral fractures causing pain and failing conservative management can benefit from procedures like kyphoplasty or vertebroplasty.
+Patients with painful vertebral fractures and who have failed conservative management may benefit from interventional pain procedures such as a kyphoplasty or vertebroplasty.

-It is important to note that the large majority of osteoporosis studies involve post-menopausal women.
+It is important to note that most osteoporosis studies involve post-menopausal women.
 The literature needs to be carefully interpreted when we apply findings to individual patients with CNS disorders.
-The latter are often younger, have chronic mobility challenges, are on bone-damaging medications, can have cognitive impairment, and may have diet or swallowing challenges that affect treatment.4
+The latter are often younger, have chronic mobility challenges, are on bone-damaging medications, may have cognitive impairment and may have diet restrictions or swallowing challenges that affect treatment.4

 Recent research has been focused on using bone turnover markers to monitor disease progression and response to treatment in osteoporosis.
-Examples of these markers include bone-specific alkaline phosphatase, osteocalcin, and c-telopeptide.
-In SCI, sclerostin is both a mediator of bone loss and an osteoporosis biomarker.
-Fat-bone interactions may contribute.
-Emerging therapies include anti-sclerostin antibodies, inhibitors of members of the transforming growth factor β family, and inhibitors of cathepsin.
-Inhibitors of transforming growth factor β family, part of a class of osteoanabolic agents, to preserve bone mass after paralysis.
-To date, three medications undergoing clinical trials are belsozumab, setrusumab, and romosozumab.
-Romosozumab, the subject of a phase three trial, has been shown to increase bone mass and have favorable safety profile in postmenopausal women with osteoporosis, when compared to placebo, alendronate, and teriparatide.
+Examples of these markers include bone-specific alkaline phosphatase, osteocalcin and c-telopeptide.28 In SCI patients, sclerostin is both a mediator of bone loss and an osteoporosis biomarker.1,27 Emerging therapies include anti-sclerostin antibodies, inhibitors of members of the transforming growth factor β (TGF- β) family and inhibitors of cathepsin27.
+Inhibitors of TGF- β family are part of a class of osteoanabolic agents that help to preserve bone mass after paralysis.27 To date, two medications undergoing clinical trials are blosozumab and setrusumab.
+Recently, Romosozumab has been shown to increase bone mass and have favorable safety profile in postmenopausal women with osteoporosis when compared to placebo, alendronate and teriparatide.1,27 However, when it comes to skeletal fractures, alendronate, zoledronate and denosumab are associated with the greatest bone protection and therapeutic benefits.2

 Clinical trials for cathepsin K inhibitors in postmenopausal osteoporosis are also occurring.
 These inhibitors are critical to resorption of bone by the osteoclast, therefore, may slow bone loss after CNS injury.
 However, a study of one of these, Odanacatib, was discontinued in 2016 due to increased risk of stroke in the trial.
 More research is needed.1

-It has been postulated that knee and calcaneous measurements could be added to routine DXA.
+It has been postulated that knee and calcaneus measurements could be added to routine DXA.
 Low values at these sites can possibly be predictors for fractures, particularly in individuals with SCI.
-This is not yet standard but might be in the future.5
+This is not yet standard but might be in the future.6

 Another budding area of research involves the complex relationship between the brain and bones.
-It is possible that some neuronal forces and neural elements, including beta adrenergic receptors functioning within the sympathetic nervous system, have a role in regulating bone formation and turnover.
+It is possible that neuronal forces and elements, including beta adrenergic receptors functioning within the sympathetic nervous system have a role in regulating bone formation and turnover.
 Early evidence for this theory includes the observation that psychological stress can be associated with hastened bone loss.
-It is already known that the endocrine system is intimately involved, but also possible that neural factors, and not the hormones, are the driving force in this system.
-Research is ongoing.2,18
+It is already known that the endocrine system is intimately involved, but it is also possible that neural factors, and not the hormones, are the driving force in this system.
+Research is ongoing.3,20

 Lastly, it is notable that there is very little research on osteoporosis in the setting of CNS injury.
 Individuals with SCI are the subject of some studies, but the amount of research pales in comparison to the importance of this problem.
-In other CNS conditions, including brain injury, stroke, MS, PD, CP, and brain tumors, there is even less research.
-Given the high incidence of osteoporosis in these patients, and the devastating effects that a fracture can have, it is especially important to pursue additional research, particularly about prevention and treatment, of osteoporosis after CNS injury.
+In other CNS conditions, including brain injury, stroke, MS, PD, CP and brain tumors, even less research exists.
+Given the high incidence of osteoporosis in these patients and the devastating effects that fractures can have it is especially important to pursue additional research on prevention and treatment of osteoporosis after CNS injury.

 References